EventStore/EventStore/docs/installation.md

 If you installed EventStoreDB by [downloading a binary](https://eventstore.com/downloads/), you can remove it
 by:

-* Deleting the `EventStore-OSS-Win-*` directory.
+- Deleting the `EventStore-OSS-Win-*` directory.
-* Removing the directory from your PATH.
+- Removing the directory from your PATH.

 ## Docker

-You can run EventStoreDB in Docker container as a single node, using insecure mode.
-It's good enough in most cases to try out the product and for local development purposes.
+You can run EventStoreDB in a Docker container as a single node, using insecure mode.
+It is useful in most cases to try out the product and for local development purposes.

 It's also possible to run a three-node cluster with or without SSL using Docker Compose.
 Such a setup is